-Prof. Ruland proposed a project about blockchains for smart grids to the Pajako program (a German Ministry of Foreign Affairs initiative to foster partnerships with Japan and Korea).
+Prof. Dr. Ruland proposed a project about blockchains for smart grids to the Pajako programme (a German Mini-stry of Foreign Affairs initiative to foster partnerships with Japan and Korea).
 We have just made a memorandum of understanding (MOU) between the Universities of Siegen and Konyang to facilitate tighter cooperation in future.
 We will regularly visit both Universities to conduct this joint international project.
-By combining Prof Ruland’s expertise in smartgrids with mine in blockchains, we can create research that is greater than the sum of its parts.
+By combining Prof. Dr. Ruland’s expertise in smartgrids with mine in blockchains, we can create research that is greater than the sum of its parts.

 Siegen is a quiet and green city.
 I usually live in a larger metropolitan area so I find Siegen to be an easy place to relax because of the fresh air.

 Host at the University of Siegen: Univ.-Prof. Dr.-Ing.
 Hans-Jürgen Christ

 Chair of Materials Science and Testing

 I currently hold the title of a full Professor, I am also a Principal Research Scientist at the group of Mechanics of Lightweight Composite Materials and Structures, Center for Composite Materials and Structures, at the Harbin Institute of Technology in Harbin, China.

 - Mechanics of Lightweight Composite Materials and Structure (Composite Materials, Cellular Materials, Porous Materials, Biomaterials, Sandwich Panels, Lightweight Structures, Multifunctional Structures).